andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 Version 4.0 Update: (files have a V2 prefix)
 ---
 User Fred.Blo created a new approach to setup this flow concept.
-Thanks!
+All credits to him, thanks!

 >If you have it already running with the initial release (up to v3.4), there is not much need to make these changes.
 >This is not an replacement for the origial concept, it is a different concept with more parsing inside the nodes.